The Pemberton Tramway Company Pty Ltd ABN 60

 The stopping places on this line are Pemberton, Cascade Siding, Brockman Siding, Warren River Bridge, Dual Culvert, Yeagerup, Twin Karri Halt, Dombakup, Terry and Northcliffe.
 Tram services do not stop at all stopping places.

 The Lambert – Pemberton Railway is known as the ‘Railway’ or ‘Lyall Line’.
 This section has no bridges.
 The total section length is 21 kilometres.
 The rail for this is 60 lb AS which is effectively equivalent to 63 lb.
+This line is no longer in use by the Pemberton Tramway Company.

 There are two level crossings with active protection, which is automatically activated by the approaching train, with manual switches also provided for lighter vehicles.
 All other recognised level crossings on this line have passive protection.